-NEWARK, N.J. - Lawyers and a company accused of destroying evidence of and misrepresenting the presence of asbestos in talc must face fraud and conspiracy claims, a federal judge in New Jersey held April 5 in denying several motions to dismiss (Kimberlee Williams, et al. v.
-BASF Catalysts LLC, et al., No. 11-1754, D. N.J.).
+NEWARK, N.J. - The attorney-client privilege should not protect evidence in a case alleging defendants spent decades fraudulently concealing the existence of asbestos in talc, plaintiffs told a federal judge in New Jersey on Nov.
+2 (Kimberlee Williams, et al. v.
+BASF Catalysts LLC., et al., No. 11-1754, D. N.J.).